 The days driving the effect, then, were similar to previous days.
 Because of how seasons work, most days in the replication studies presumably were also similar to the days that preceded them (sunny after sunny and rainy after rainy), and so on this point the replication does not seem different or problematic.

 Second, Lucas and Lawless (JPSP 2014, .pdf) analyzed a large (N=1 million) US sample and also found no effect of weather on life satisfaction.
 Moreover, they explicitly assessed if unseasonably cloudy/sunny days, or days with sunshine that differed from recent days, were associated with bigger effects.
 They were not.
 (See their Table 3).

 Third, the effect size Schwarz and Clore report is enormous: 1.7 points in a 1-10 scale.
-To put that in perspective, from other studies, we know that the life satisfaction gap between people who got married vs. people who became widows over the past year is about 1.5 on the same scale (see Figure 1, Lucas 2005 .pdf).
+To put that in perspective, from other studies, we know that the life satisfaction gap between people who got married vs. people who became widows over the past year is about 1.5 on the same scale (see Figure 1, Lucas 2005 .html).
 Life vs. death are estimated as less impactful than precipitation.
 Even if the effect were smaller on days not as carefully selected as those by Schwarz and Clore, the ‘replications’ averaging across all days should still have detectable effects.

 Design difference 2.
 Already attributed.

 This concern, recall, is that people answering many questions in a survey may misattribute their mood to earlier questions.
 This makes sense, but the concern applies to the original as well.